RyzGa/TugasAkhirPPKPI/README.md

 This project is open source and available for educational purposes.

-## 👨‍💻 Developer

-Converted from React/TypeScript to PHP by GitHub Copilot

 ---

 **Selamat mencoba!
 Jika ada pertanyaan, silakan buka issue di GitHub.**